dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 ![]({{ site.url }}/assets/images/projects/OBD2/pipe2xl_example.png)
 *Kinda boring ... but analyzing a bunch of these might be interesting*

-### Code flashing & updating - ISP, STK500
-I also implemented an ISP programming interface on this project.
-Simple to implement ...
-I have an STK500 that is my workhorse, and I just program using that.
-It sure beats removing the chip to program it (nope, never done that kind of thing before.
-Never re-inserted the chip backwards *after* having done that kind of thing before.
-Never.)

 ## Final thoughts
 ### CAN bus